nijoakim/combo-whist/README.md

 For more detailed information check out the actual rules.

 ## Building
-Combo whist is distributed as a LaTeX source which can generate pdfs containing the rules.
+Combo whist is distributed as a LaTeX LANGUAGES which can generate pdfs containing the rules.
 To generate the ruleset for all languages use

 	$ make

 ### Languages
 To only make a specific language or a set of language, do

-	$ make SOURCE=<languages>
+	$ make LANGUAGES=<languages>

 For example to make only the Swedish version, do

-	$ make SOURCE=sv
+	$ make LANGUAGES=sv

 To make the Swedish and English versions, do

-	$ make SOURCE="sv en"
+	$ make LANGUAGES="sv en"

 ### Book format
 It is also possible to generate pdfs in book format which can be folded into a mini-book when printed.
 Use: